huckiyang/EyeNet-GANs/README.md

 ![image](https://github.com/huckiyang/EyeNet-GANs/blob/master/CAMs/CAM-GA-GA_01-resnet50.jpg)

-If you would like to cite this work as a reference, our bib file is
+If you find this useful in your work, please consider citing the following reference:

 @article{liu2019synthesizing,
   title={Synthesizing New Retinal Symptom Images by Multiple Generative Models},